A Google Sheets add-on for synchronizing events with a Google Calendar.

 The following settings can be accessed from the GCalendar Sync menu, Settings entry.
 They affect how events are synchronized:

-Look for a "GCalendar Sync" menu.
+Look for the "GCalendar Sync" menu under "Add-ons".
 Choose "Update from Calendar" or "Update to Calendar" depending on the direction you want to sync.
 The first time you do this, an "Authorization Required" dialog will pop up.
 Click "Continue" and select your account in the next dialog.